 What is Algorand?

-Founder Bio: Silvio Micali
+Founder of Algorand: Silvio Micali

 Silvio Micali is the recipient of the Turning award (the highest award from computer scientists) with innovations built around his research in cryptography, zero-knowledge, pseudorandom generation, secure protocols and mechanism design.
 On top of this, Dr. Micali is the co-inventor of probabilistic encryption, Zero-Knowledge Proofs, Verifiable Random Functions and many of the protocols that are the foundations of modern cryptography

 The Algorand Foundation makes use of the Algorand protocol and software developed by Silvio Micali and his team.
 Their aim is to create an ecosystem that everyone can use to build a borderless digital economy on Algorand.

 Specifically, the Algorand foundation holds one-quarter of the total supply of ALGO (i.e. 500 million ALGO), and manages the Algorand blockchain.

 Algorand attempts to overcome the Blockchain Trilemma

 Currently, transactions on the blockchain are very slow because of the “Blockchain Trilemma”.
 This is a term coined by Vitalik Buterin, the founder of Ethereum.